 85% of Health Apps in the U.S. Do Not Meet Quality Thresholds

 The ATA will work with ORCHA to develop a review process and criteria that meet the specific needs of the U.S. market.
-App developers will be able have their app reviewed against ORCHA’s more than 300 measures.
+App developers will be able to have their app reviewed against ORCHA’s more than 300 measures.
 If the app meets the criteria, it will be added to the ATA library of approved apps.
-Health providers, insurers and employers will be able to use this trusted platform to build their own dedicated health app library with high quality apps suitable for their patients.
+Health providers, insurers, and employers will be able to use this trusted platform to build their own dedicated health app library with high-quality apps suitable for their patients.

 “This partnership will enable healthcare providers to better spot the best health apps from the hundreds of thousands available in app stores.
 It can also arm clinical staff with the software that will enable them to connect the right apps with the right patients at the right time,” added Liz Ashall Payne, CEO, ORCHA.

 Health apps offer immediate and convenient access to personalized and engaging health support.
-Thanks to the rise in smart phone ownership, 19% of Americans have downloaded or used health care apps and more than 8 in 10 rate health apps as either very or somewhat helpful.
-Yet, app stores have no regulation or criteria in place to help patients and providers select health apps that best suit their needs.
+Thanks to the rise in smartphone ownership, 19% of Americans have downloaded or used healthcare apps, and more than 8 in 10 rate health apps as either very or somewhat helpful.
+Yet, app stores have no regulations or criteria in place to help patients and providers select health apps that best suit their needs.

 About the ATA

-The Organisation for the Review of Care and Health Apps (ORCHA) is the world’s leading, independent digital health evaluation and distribution organisation.
-It helps health and care organisations to deliver the right digital health apps, to the right people, at the right time.
-Its unique insight, assessment, and implementation services are improving the health of the population, the health of our health systems and the health of the health app ecosystem.
-ORCHA conducts reviews for government organisations across Europe, the Middle East, and Australasia.
+The Organization for the Review of Care and Health Apps (ORCHA) is the world’s leading, independent digital health evaluation and distribution organization.
+It helps health and care organizations to deliver the right digital health apps, to the right people, at the right time.
+Its unique insight, assessment, and implementation services are improving the health of the population, the health of our health systems, and the health of the health app ecosystem.
+ORCHA conducts reviews for government organizations across Europe, the Middle East, and Australasia.
 In the UK, ORCHA conducts reviews for the NHS and is part of the NHS National Innovation Accelerator Programme.